dariomeili/intersectional-inequality-roiw/README.md

 ### Step 3

+After setting up the data, open the R Project by opening ìntersectional-inequality.Rproj`.
+This ensures that the file paths work properly.

-After setting up the data, you can run the entire analysis pipeline by executing the `main.R` script.
+You can now run the entire analysis pipeline by executing the `main.R` script.
 This will load the necessary data, run simulations, and perform the final analysis.

 `source("main.R")`